-Definitions

-1 In this Act,
+Definitions 1 In this Act,

-"Council" means the Environment Council of Alberta established under the Environmental Council Act.

-"contaminant" means any solid, liquid, gas, odour, heat, sound, vibration, radiation, or combination of any of them resulting directly or indirectly from the activities of people which may,

-(a) impair the quality of the environment of the public trust therein for any use that can be made of it,

-(b) cause injury or damage to property or to plant or animal life,

-(c) cause harm or material discomfort to any person,

-(d) adversely affect the health or impair the safety of any person,

-(e) render any property or plant or animal life unfit for use by people, and "contaminate" and "contamination" have corresponding meanings;
+- (a) "Council" means the Environment Council of Alberta established under the Environmental Council Act. - (b) "contaminant" means any solid, liquid, gas, odour, heat, sound, vibration, radiation, or combination of any of them resulting directly or indirectly from the activities of people which may, - (i) impair the quality of the environment of the public trust therein for any use that can be made of it, - (ii) cause injury or damage to property or to plant or animal life. - (iii) cause harm or material discomfort to any person, - (iv) adversely affect the health or impair the safety of any person, - (v) render any property or plant or animal life unfit for use by people, - (vi) cause loss of enjoyment of normal use of property, or - (vii) interfere with the normal conduct of business, and "contaminate" and "contamination" have corresponding meanings;

-(f) cause loss of enjoyment of normal use of property, or

-(g) interfere with the normal conduct of business,

-"Court" means the Court of Queen's Bench of Alberta;

-"degradation" means any destruction or significant decrease in the quality of the environment or the public trust therein other than a change resulting from contamination and "degrade" has a corresponding meaning;
+- (c) "Court" means the Court of Queen's Bench of Alberta; - (d) "degradation" means any destruction or significant decrease in the quality of the environment or the public trust therein other than a change resulting from contamination and "degrade" has a corresponding meaning; - (e) "environment" means,

-"environment" means,

-(a) air, land or water,

-(b) plant and animal life, including people,

-(c) the social, economic and cultural conditions that influence the life of people or a community, (d) any building, structure, machine or other device or thing made by people, in or of Alberta;

-(e) any solid, liquid, gas, odour, heat, sound, vibration or radiation resulting directly or indirectly from the activities of people, or

-(f) any part or combination of the foregoing and the interrelationships between any two or more of them,
+- (i) air, land or water. - (ii) plant and animal life, including people, - (iii) the social, economic and cultural conditions that influence the life of people or a community, - (iv) any building, structure, machine or other device or thing made by people, - (v) any solid, liquid, gas, odour, heat, sound, vibration or radiation resulting directly or indirectly from the activities of people, or - (vi) any part or combination of the foregoing and the inter-relationships between any two or more of them, in or of Alberta;

-"Minister" means the Minister of the Environment;

-"public trust" means the collective interest of residents of the Province of Alberta in the quality of the environment and the protection thereof and the heritage therein for future generations;

-"regulation" means a regulation made under an Act listed in the Schedule to this Act.
+- (f) "Minister" means the Minister of the Environment: - (g) "public trust" means the collective interest of residents of the Province of Alberta in the quality of the environment and the protection thereof and the heritage therein for future generations; - (h) "regulation" means a regulation made under an Act listed in the Schedule to this Act.

+Purpose
-Purpose 2 The purpose of this Act is to ensure the health and sustainability of the environment of Alberta and, in particular,

-(a) to facilitate the right of the people of Alberta to participate and be heard in decisions affecting the environment and their common interest in a healthy and sustainable environment;

-(b) to recognize the right of the people of Alberta to an environment that is adequate for their health and well-being and sustainable into the future;

-(c) to recognize the obligations of the Province of Alberta to conserve and maintain the resources of the Province for present and future generations; and
+- 2 The purpose of this Act is to ensure the health and sustainability of the environment of Alberta and, in particular, - (a) to facilitate the right of the people of Alberta to participate and be heard in decisions affecting the environment and their common interest in a healthy and sustainable environment; - (b) to recognize the right of the people of Alberta to an environment that is adequate for their health and well-being and sustainable into the future; - (c) to recognize the obligations of the Province of Alberta to conserve and maintain the resources of the Province for present and future generations; and